 Death to Stock.
 There is a small optional survey on this unsubscribe page, that would help improve the brand’s email marketing.
 The only thing that's not quite right here is Death to Stock unsubscribe a user right away after they click on the unsubscribe link.
 In case the users will change their mind, it would be too late: they would have to go back to the website and subscribe once again, which they would probably not do.

 Chubbies.
 As always, any sort of communication with these guys is humorous and friendly.
-They use every single chance to keep users from unsubscribing: suggest changing preferences, plead for sympathy in a hilarious way, and offer to continue communication on socials.
+They use every single chance to keep users from unsubscribing: suggest changing preferences, hilariously plead for sympathy, and offer to continue communication on socials.

 Check this helpful blog article for more examples of unsubscribe pages.